mauroservienti/milestone.github.io/_posts/linguistic-limitation.md

 > The HTTP endpoint could initiate the process by raising a pub/sub kind of event.

 There is no need to specify that processing will be asynchronous.
-It's implicit with the decision to use a message on a queue.
+It's implicit with the decision to use a message on a queue (though it doesn't hurt to be explicit either).

 Asynchronous, though, is the third concern.
 To be honest, asynchronous is problematic.
 What does asynchronous mean?
 Is it asynchronous as handled by a different thread?
 Or is it asynchronous as in a new task when using the async/await keywords?
 Or is it asynchronous because it's an entirely different process on another node?